nv1t/blog-backup/_posts/2022-11-27-the-weired-ble-lock.md

 We now have a method to lookup every lock in existence.
 I take the assumptions, they are nice people and respect the first 3 bytes of the Mac-Address to be a Vendor Identifier, we "only" have to crawl for `255*255*255` possibilities.

-But something weired popped up.
+But something weird popped up.

 ![]({{site.baseurl}}/img/posts/2022/Pasted image 20221124094309.png)